sravan277/MGT-01/README.md

 # SARAL: Simplified And Automated Research Amplification and Learning

 SARAL AI is a full-stack application that automates the process of converting research papers (LaTeX or arXiv) into engaging educational videos.
-The system leverages AI for script generation, slide creation, audio narration, and video synthesis, providing a seamless workflow from paper upload to downloadable media.
+The system leverages AI for script generation, slide creation, audio narration, and video synthesis, providing a seamless workflow from paper upload to downloadable media

 ---